axel-angel/UrlObs/README.md

 * no_order: whether we do a sorting (effectively ignoring the output ordering)
 * keep_old: whether we should ignore deletions by keeping old entries (useful for youtube RSS, they blink).
 This option forces no_order by default.
 * user_agent: Specify the browser signature, useful to circumvent certain useless site protections [optional].
+* cookie: raw data sent directly as the Cookie header [optional]

 The file is modified by the program as a database.
 Look at example.yml for an example.